How the 2022 midterms strategy could change after the Kansas abortion vote

 He said GOP candidates need to be explicit that their views on abortion have "nothing to do with same-sex marriage, and certainly not contraception," two issues that Democrats have forced votes on in Congress to get their Republican colleagues on record for supporting or opposing, amid concerns that the Supreme Court's ruling could jeopardize other rights.
 Last month, 195 House Republicans voted against legislation aimed at protecting access to birth control.

-Feehery said although Tuesday's outcome boosts enthusiasm among Democrats nationally, the "saving grace" for Republicans is that abortion is not the number one issue facing the country.
+Feehery said although Tuesday's outcome boosts enthusiasm among Democrats nationally, the "saving grace" for Republicans is that abortion is not the No. 1 issue facing the country.

 "Inflation and the economy are much more important for most voters, and I think that that's what they'll vote on," Feehery said.